rktirtho/rktirtho/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Web Development using Java with Spring framework and Android App Development.
-- 🌱 I’m currently learning machine learning, Angular and Software Design and Architecture.
+- 🌱 I’m currently learning machine Microservices, TDD, AWS and Software Design and Architecture.
 - 👯 I’m looking to collaborate on open source project make with Java.
-- 🤔 I’m looking for a new Job.
+- 🤔 I’m Working at BJIT Limited as a Software Engineer.
 - 💬 Ask me about my project and works.
 - 📫 How to reach me:  [email](mailto:rktirtho@gmail.com)